TritonDataCenter/minecrab/README.md

 minecraft-server-login <server-name>
 ```

-Logs in to the instance hosting `server-name` as root.
+Logs in as root to the instance hosting `server-name`.

+## Notes

+* The error `tar: ./world/region/r.-1.0.mca: file changed as we read it`
+is benign.
+You can ignore it.
+* The warning
+`Warning: Permanently added 'github.com,192.30.252.130' (RSA) to the list of known hosts.`
+is benign.
+* The error `socket hang up` means that
+we were unable to provision an instance for your server.
+Try the command again.